 However despite my love for it, I would never actually pay for it.
 A four-dollar drink x 365 days= $1,460 per year!
 Think about it… that equals around $2,500 pre-tax income for many people.
 Luckily thanks to my Discover, I get to enjoy Starbucks all the time without actually paying for it.
 Here’s how I do it…

 - The Discover It card gives a 5% cash back on category spending (which sometimes includes eating out) and 1% on everything else.
 Those rewards add up fast if you max out your 5% spending.

 - Then when you redeem your cash back, you can multiply the value even further by choosing partner gift cards in lieu of cash.
 For Starbucks, each $45 in accumulated Cashback Bonus will buy you a $50 gift card (that’s an 11.11% boost in value).

 - But I don’t stop there.
-Instead of spending those gift cards directly, I transfer their balances onto an old gift card I’ve been using for years which has earned Gold status (any gift card will automatically be upgraded to gold after buying 30 drinks).
+Rather than spending those gift cards directly, I transfer the balances to an existing Starbucks gift card that I’ve been using for years which has earned Gold status (any gift card will automatically be upgraded to gold after buying 30 drinks).
 With the Gold Card, you get free syrups and milk options.